githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Doublets/README.md

 needs to mark a visted node (since the involved graph may contain circles).
 The template `graph_node_mark` is for marking and `graph_node_is_marked` for checking if a node is marked.
-Theoretically speaking, if no marking is done here, the search is still able to find a path connecting two given words as long as such a path exists.
-But the search space can become so big that the search probably never returns once the path is long (e.g., containing a dozen words).
+Theoretically speaking, if no marking is done here, the breath-first search is still able to find a path connecting two given words as long as such a path exists.
+But the search space can become so big that the actual search probably never returns once the path is long (e.g., containing a dozen words).

 Again, please find the entirety of the code implementing Doublets [here](./Doublet.dats).